vadmbertr/cyclogeostrophy_impact_experiment/README.md

 - cyclogeostrophic imbalance,
 - Euclidean distance between SSH derived SSC and drifters velocity.

-Those results are stored as datasets and some plots are produced automatically.
+Results are stored as datasets and dataframes.

 One objective of this repo was to make the choice of the SSC inversion parameters and the input datasets as flexible as possible, while keeping a clear track of the values used for each experiment.